fivdi/rp2040-tests/i2c/scan_with_read_at_100k/README.md

 at the top of `scan_with_read_at_100k.c` will need to be changed accordingly.

 ```
-1 byte write to all addresses at increasing baudrates
 100 scans, 0 errors
 200 scans, 0 errors
 300 scans, 0 errors